awaisamjad/portfolio/notes.md

-Collecting workspace information# Potential Improvements for Your Website
+# Potential Improvements for Your Website

-Based on analyzing your codebase, here are some improvements you could make to enhance your site:

 ## Code Improvements
 1. **Remove unused components** - You have a `<Keyboard>` component imported in your index page that doesn't appear to be used